godot-rust/book/src/recipes/resource-saver-loader.md

 #[godot_api]
 impl IResourceFormatSaver for MyAssetSaver {
-    // If you want a custom extension name (e.g., resource.myextension), then override this. fn get_recognized_extensions(&self, res: Option<Gd<Resource>>) -> PackedStringArray {
+    // If you want a custom extension name (e.g., resource.myextension),
+    // then override this.
+    fn get_recognized_extensions(
+        &self,
+        res: Option<Gd<Resource>>
+    ) -> PackedStringArray {
         let mut array = PackedStringArray::new();

-        // Even though the Godot docs imply you don't need this check, it is in fact necessary. if Self::is_recognized_resource(res) {
+        // Even though the Godot docs state that you don't need this check, it is
+        // in fact necessary.
+        if Self::is_recognized_resource(res) {
-            // It is also possible to add multible extensions per Saver. array.push("myextension");
+            // It is also possible to add multiple extensions per Saver. array.push("myextension");
         }